-What the Top-5 DMP Use Cases Tell Us About Marketing in 2019
+What The Top-5 DMP Marketing Use Cases Tell Us In 2019

 Unsurprisingly, the number of data sources used by marketing organizations have been steadily increasing.
 Data sources are things such as email systems, website data, call center data (1st-party data), as well as data from partners (2nd-party data) and data purchased from aggregators such as demographic and behavioral data (3rd-party).
 Salesforce is reporting that the median number of data sources will move from 12 in 2018 to 15 this year.